-Support » We can help you with… » Cleaning & care » Doing an easy water change & general cleaning
+Support » We can help you with… » Cleaning & care » How to keep your aquarium clean

-You will need do carry out a 25% water change, clean your filter and have a general clean-up of your tank once a month.
+You will need to carry out a partial water change (25%), clean your filter and have a general clean-up of your tank at least once a month.
+For larger tanks with more fish, this could be reduced to once every two weeks.

 The video below runs you through the process of a water change to make sure you get the job done efficiently: